Saliva Screening 2025 in France: 5 Drugs Tested, Rules, Procedures, and Penalties

 The decree of December 13, 2016 sets the procedures for screening substances indicating drug use, as well as the thresholds applicable to confirmatory saliva or blood analyses.

-How does a roadside drug test with a positive result proceed?
+How does a positive drug driving check proceed?

-During a roadside check, law enforcement can implement a progressive procedure: rapid screening, license retention, additional sampling, then administrative or judicial decision depending on the results.
+During a road check, law enforcement can implement a progressive procedure: rapid screening, license retention, additional sampling, then administrative or judicial decision depending on the results.

-On-site screening: a saliva test can be performed by law enforcement to detect the presence of drugs.
+On-site testing: a saliva test can be carried out by law enforcement to detect the presence of narcotics.

 Positive result: in case of a positive result, the license may be immediately retained under the framework provided by the Highway Code.